Brettanda/friday-docs/docs/commands/welcome.md

 ## Welcome

-Friday's settings for welcomeing new members to your servers
+Friday's settings for welcoming new members to your servers

 ??? missing "Does not have a slash command to match"
 	Learn more about [slash commands](/#slash-commands)